IEEE International Conference on Rebooting Computing (ICRC 2018)

 The Government Panel consisted of 5 representatives of various US government agencies, and provided an opportunity for audience participation.
 The panelists covered the range from government research labs (Naval Research Lab, National Institute of Standards and Technology, Dept. of Energy Labs) through funding agencies (DARPA and IARPA) to policy (White House Office of Science & Technology Policy).
 Topics discussed included artificial intelligence, quantum information, exascale computing, cryogenic computing, neuromorphic computing, and cybersecurity.

 The technical sessions included 25 talks on topics such as novel computing paradigms, optical computing and networks, neuromorphic computing, quantum computing and simulation, molecular computing, and hybrid analog-digital computing.
-These 25 papers were accepted after review by the publications committee and will appear soon in the conference proceedings in IEEE Xplore.
+These 25 papers were accepted after review by the publications committee and appear in the conference proceedings in IEEE Xplore.

 Another special technical session was a Workshop on Benchmarking Quantum Computational Devices and Systems (PDF, 77 KB), which was a follow-up of an IEEE Summit on Quantum Computing in August 2018.
 An IEEE Working Group on Quantum Computing, led by Erik DeBenedictis of Sandia and Travis Humble of Oak Ridge National Lab, has been tasked with developing a set of preliminary metrics and benchmarks for the newly developing quantum computing technology.
 A preliminary document on this topic is available online (PDF, 116 KB) and open for comment until Jan.
 31, 2019.
 Some of the participants in the workshop argued that the technology is so immature that it may not be ready for benchmarks, while others point out that some near-term computing systems such as quantum annealers are already available, and capable of addressing computational problems of interest.